dell/csm-docs/content/docs/getting-started/installation/installationwizard/operator.md

    ```

 - **Custom Registry Approach:**
 Alternatively, you can specify `customRegistry` and `retainImageRegistryPath` in the configuration.
 The custom registry approach allows you to redirect all container image pulls to a registry of your choice while optionally preserving the original image path structure.
 This is useful in environments where images must be sourced from a private or enterprise-approved registry.
+If users want to use custom registry they must mirror all required images into the custom registry prior to upgrade.

    - **customRegistry** â€“  The customRegistry field in the CSM Custom Resource (CR) enables administrators to override the default image registry.
 When specified, all images are pulled from the custom registry using their default image names and paths, unless otherwise modified by additional configuration.